 Now, however, instant decision credit cards are available for a whole range of users.

 Choosing whether to make a standard or instant decision application makes a difference, but it's nothing to the time applicants will save by making the credit card application count in the first place.

 Here are some of our top tips for speeding up the whole process and guarding against the biggest slow down of all: a rejected application.

 The fastest, safest way of making a credit card application is to test the waters with a quotation search.

-Quotation searches - sometimes known as 'soft searches' - are initial checks a credit card provider can carry out to check whether the application is likely to be accepted.
+A quotation search - also known as a "soft search" - is a quicker, less intensive, credit check, which the card provider can carry out to assess whether our application is likely to be accepted.

 poor credit history?